brianrhall/Assembly/Book_Links.md

 # Book Links

 ### This is an organized collection of all the links in the book.
 You're welcome.
+Bold links indicate a changed link since publication (Edition 1.0).

 ## Front Matter
 -  Book website: [http://www.prospectpressvt.com/titles/hall-assembly-programming/](http://www.prospectpressvt.com/titles/hall-assembly-programming/)